amnesiack/ICIP2018CDM/docs/index.md

 ### Evaluation

-You can download the original images and zoom in for better visual quality, you can easily notice the difference for area marked with the green box in the original image.
+You can download the original images and zoom in for better visual quality, the difference for area marked with the green box can be easily observed.
+(The 2-stage results are based on our reimplementation since the source code is not available yet, all other results are generated from the original source codes downloaded from the authors' webpages.)

 #### kodim19.png from Kodak dataset